Green Globes® Multifamily for New Construction Protocol

 Commit to entering energy consumption data into ENERGY STAR Portfolio Manager to track ongoing performance and sharing of that data with Green Building Initiative.
 Document for future performance verification.

-GBI reserves the right to issue energy or water exceptions on a case-by-case basis as needed for unique circumstances, e.g., function of the building requires a limited amount of high flow fixtures.
-Multifamily projects must still meet the 15% or greater energy or water consumption savings requirement.
+Exception Policy - GBI reserves the right to issue ventilation and energy exceptions on a case-by-case basis as needed for unique circumstances.
+Multifamily projects must still meet the 15% or greater energy consumption savings requirement.